What's In A (Tea) Name?

-Gyokuro is a bit different -- (no “cha!”) -- this name translates to “jade dew.”
-Its name is a perfect description of the tea, highlighting the deep vegetal flavor and the full, “dewey” body.
+Gyokuro is slightly different -- (no "-cha"!) -- this name translates to "jade dew."
+Its name perfectly describes the tea, highlighting the deep vegetal flavor and full, dewy body.

-When people refer to matcha as “matcha powder,” it’s actually a bit redundant.
-The translation for Matcha is “fine powder tea.”
+When people refer to matcha as "matcha powder," it's a bit redundant.
+The translation for matcha is "fine powder tea."

 China is the largest tea producer in the world.
-Taking this into consideration, it’s only natural the selection of Chinese teas is quite expansive.
+Considering this, it's only natural that the selection of Chinese teas is quite expansive.
 Their tea-naming is equally diverse.
-A popular super-smoky black tea from China called Lapsang Souchong is named “the small leaf cultivar smoked by pine wood.”
+A popular super-smoky black tea from China called Lapsang Souchong is named "the small leaf cultivar smoked by pine wood."
 The smoky taste is reminiscent of a summer campfire.

-Some teas are grown in specific regions with particular cultivars and can not be reproduced in any other geographical location.
+Some teas are grown in specific regions with particular cultivars and can't grow elsewhere.
 These teas are generally prized for their exceptional quality and named for the region from which they hail.
-There are two specific tea growing regions in India that are famed for their varieties.
+Two specific tea-growing areas in India are famed for their varieties.

-Darjeeling is another popular tea growing region in India with a very different climate and elevation than the state of Assam.
+Darjeeling is another famous tea-growing region in India with a very different climate and elevation than the state of Assam.
 As part of the lesser Himalayas, Darjeeling offers views of the highest peak on the globe, Mt.
 Everest.
 The tea varietal is different as well, Camellia sinensis var. sinensis.
 This is a smaller, more tender leaf than its tropical counterpart.
 The resulting brew has an incredible tonality that is famed worldwide for its buttery, rich, and floral notes.